Bernardes99/HousePricing/README.md

 5) Conclusion - were we interpret the obtained results and do some considerations on how to improve the price prediction results

-To build this project it was used python along with some of its libraries, such as Pandas, Numpy, Matplotlib, Seaborn and Scikit-learn, and the Google Colab notebook.
+To build this project it was used Python along with some of its libraries, such as Pandas, Numpy, Matplotlib, Seaborn and Scikit-learn, and the Google Colab notebook.
 Feel free to contact me through my linkedin page if you have any question.

 Project author: André Bernardes (https://www.linkedin.com/in/andrebernardes99/)